shreyas253/variational_NP_BMM/README.md

 This also forms the source code related to our work

-1. Shreyas Seshadri, Ulpu Remes and Okko Rasanen: "Dirichlet process mixture models for clustering i-vector data", submitted.
+1. Shreyas Seshadri, Ulpu Remes and Okko Rasanen: "Dirichlet process mixture models for clustering i-vector data", in Proc.
+ICASSP 2017, New Orleans, USA, pp. 5470-5474.

-2. Shreyas Seshadri, Ulpu Remes and Okko Rasanen: "Comparison of Non-parametric Bayesian Mixture Models for Zero-Resource Speech Processing", submitted.
+2. Shreyas Seshadri, Ulpu Remes and Okko Rasanen: "Comparison of Non-parametric Bayesian Mixture Models for Syllable Clustering and Zero-Resource Speech Processing", accepted for publication in Proc.
+Interspeech 2017, Stockholm, Sweden.

 Comments/questions are welcome!
-Please contact: shreyas.seshadri@aalto.fi
+Please contact: <firstname>.<secondname>@aalto.fi

 Last updated: 22.10.2016